This set of Hazardous Waste Management Multiple Choice Questions & Answers (MCQs) focuses on “Characterization – Ignitability Test”.

-Explanation: Ignitibility is the hazardous character which would cause a fire hazard during transport, storage or disposal if not handled properly.
+Explanation: Ignitibility is the hazardous character that would cause a fire hazard during transport, storage or disposal if not handled properly.

 Explanation: Waste oils and used solvents have high flash point and are subjected to fire hazard if mishandled.

-Explanation: A liquid waste is said to exhibit ignitable character, if the flash point is 60 degree Celsius or 140 degree Fahrenheit.
+Explanation: A liquid waste is said to exhibit ignitable character if the flash point is 60 degrees Celsius or 140 degrees Fahrenheit.

 Explanation: Flash point of an ignitable waste is determined by Pensky-Martens

 Closed cup tester as specified in ASTM standard 9379.

 6. What is the parameter responsible for ignitibility in non-liquid waste?